CORENdot/Unity-Vertex-Color-Processor-for-Crocotile3D-.obj-files/README.md

 # Why this is useful

-It is not possible for Unity to load Vertex Colors from .obj created with Crocotile3D by default, they only load correctly from .dae.
+It is not possible for Unity to load Vertex Colors from .obj files created with Crocotile3D by default, they only load correctly from .dae files.

 This brings the problem that by using .dae the Use Groups functionality of .obj is lost and all Objects end merged together in the same Mesh unless individually exported.
 Which in complex Crocotile3D projects might end being very time consuming.

+With this script you will have some quality of life improvements by using .obj files:

+- Vertex Colors correctly loaded.
-With this script you will have the best of both worlds by using .obj files: Vertex Colors, each Object as an individual Mesh or all merged together at will (based on Use Groups checkbox of .obj export settings enabled or not), Meshes having "filename_Scene" naming for better inspector searching and who knows what might come next.
+- Each Object as an individual Mesh or all merged together at will (based on Use Groups checkbox of .obj export settings in Crocotile3D)
+- Meshes having "filename_Scene" naming for better inspector searching.
+- Matching Vertex Colors with Crocotile3D in Gamma color space.

 # Last tested with